US sinks Houthi boats in the Red Sea: How did the fight unfold?

 Analysis: In the Red Sea, the US has no good options against the Houthis

+This was, the Houthi spokesman said, in a bid to pressure Israel to stop its devastating war and siege on the Gaza Strip that has killed more than 21,000 Palestinians.

-US destroyers have teamed up with a few other nations to try and stop the Houthi attacks in the Red Sea under Operation Prosperity Guardian — though several of its partners have distanced themselves from the initiative.
+US destroyers have teamed up with a few other nations to try and stop the Houthi attacks in the Red Sea under Operation Prosperity Guardian – though several partners have distanced themselves from the initiative.

 The Red Sea clash on Monday was the first major direct military engagement between the US military and Houthi fighters.
 Here is what we know about how it all unfolded: